josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Use when you have a yard

-#### Mowing

-- You can mow diligently and still have invasive plants:
-  - You must also treat trees, eg. Wintercreeper all around South Irvington Circle
-  - If not frequent enough some plants will seed quickly, eg. Garlic Mustard
-- Mowing, generally, is an effective method of Exhaustion

-#### Not-Mowing (eg. Displacement or Wilding)
+#### Legal Bias Favorable to Invasives

+- It's legal and encouraged to mow everything, which creates the Displacement areas favorable to invasive plants:
+  - "neat lawn" aesthetic is favorable to invasive characteristics
+  - Disturbed areas by roads and fences are ideal for invasives
+- It's legal to grow invasive plants, which can happen even if you mow
+  - Plants that don't look like weeds (eg. Black Locust, Amur Honeysuckle, White Mulberry, Tree of Heaven)
+  - Vines (Wintercreeper, English Ivy, Sweet Autumn Clematis)
+  - Extremely fast seeders (Garlic Mustard)

+#### Business & Neighborhood Services (BNS)

 <span style="text-align:left">

-Many natives are taller than 12" which are illegal due to [Indianapolis Code of Ordinances Section 575-2](https://library.municode.com/in/indianapolis_-_marion_county/codes/code_of_ordinances?nodeId=TITIIIPUHEWE_CH575ENPUNU_ARTIINGE_S575-2DE):
+All vegetation taller than 12" is illegal due to [Indianapolis Code of Ordinances Section 575-2](https://library.municode.com/in/indianapolis_-_marion_county/codes/code_of_ordinances?nodeId=TITIIIPUHEWE_CH575ENPUNU_ARTIINGE_S575-2DE):

 </span>

-- BNR runs a whistleblower service May 1 to Oct 31
+- Whistleblower service May 1 to Oct 31
-- Violations can be $2,000 per day (depending on dept. pursuing you)
-- City can enter your property to mow and bill you, and failure to apy can become a lien
+- City can enter your property to mow and bill you (min. $383)

-#### Not-Mowing (eg. Displacement or Wilding)
+- Civil enforcement up to $2,500 per day plus court costs
+- Dismissal of a violation does not abate future violations
+- Failure to pay can become a lien

+#### BNS Exemptions

-<p style="text-align:left">Exceptions to the rule are:</p>
+<p style="text-align:left">Exemptions to the rule are:</p>

 1. Farming, gardening, horticulture (1)
 2. The native area is 150' from an occupied building and health department says it's OK (4)